superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

 ![](/images/2d-collision/collision-map.png)

 <div class="note">
   The scale of the actor isn't taken into account.
-You should leave it to 1 and use the pixels / unit setting on the map instead.
+You should leave it to 1 and use the `Pixels / unit` setting on the map instead.
 </div>

 ## Making things collide